catherinealvarado/insight-coding-challenge/README.md

 In order to run my code node.js is needed.
 I call node in my run.sh file so it is necessary to have it installed.

+##Dataset size assumption:
-When I wrote my code, I assumed that the graph will fit into memory.
+When I wrote my code, I assumed that the graph created from the batch_payment dataset would fit into my computer's memory.
 I cleaned and processed the data from batch_payment.txt and represented the payment data as a graph.
 The graph I am using is made up of a set of two sets-an object with two objects inside.
 The first object is called "transactions" and the second object is called "totalPayments".

 This is an example of what my graph looks like: graph = {